-Initially adaptation was refuted as a valid option in combating climate change.
-Many commentators expressed concern that policies anchored in adaptive measures would disregard mitigation action.7 This view is still held today of policies that are solely adaptive and do not include any mitigating elements.8
+Adaptation is sometimes refuted as a valid option in combating climate change.21 Many commentators expressed concern that policies anchored in adaptive measures would disregard mitigation action.22 This view is still held today of policies that are solely adaptive and do not include any mitigating elements.23

-However, the world has came a long way from the days when adaptation was seen as a means of deferring mitigation.
+However, the world has come a long way from the days when adaptation was seen as a means of deferring mitigation.
 Today it has become an avenue which governments at every level are encouraged to consider in their everyday decisions in conjunction with mitigation action, rather than just as an alternative.
-With some impacts of climate change having occurred already and others being likely to occur in the future, adapting to these modifications in the ecosystem is a "vital part of a response to the challenge of climate change."9
+With some impacts of climate change having occurred already and others being likely to occur in the future, adapting to these modifications in the ecosystem is a "vital part of a response to the challenge of climate change."
+24

 There are great benefits in coupling adaptive policies with mitigation measures.
-According to the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report on climate change, even if important mitigation action were to be taken now (for example by reducing the level of greenhouse gases emitted), its impact on the world's climate and on the effects of the changes that have occurred will not be seen in the short term given the slow
+According to the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report on climate change, even if important mitigation action were to be taken now (for example by reducing the level of greenhouse gases emitted), its impact on the world's climate and on the effects of the changes that have occurred will not be seen in the short term given the slow response of the oceans to such modifications.25 Adaptive measures, on the other hand, will have an important impact in the short term (where that is understood as the next few

-National Climate Change Adaptation Framework (2007, COAG) at 20.
+19 National Climate Change Adaptation Framework (2007, COAG) at 20.